 In FY2023, FMCSA gave AAMVA a directive to discontinue user fees to jurisdictions and third parties for operation and maintenance (O&M) of CDLIS.
-The CDLIS fee cessation is effective for service periods beginning on October 1, 2023.
+The CDLIS fee cessation commenced on October 1, 2024 and remained in effect for the fiscal year.
 FMCSA intends to establish a funding source for AAMVA to cover CDLIS O&M and continuous improvements costs.
 In the interim, FMCSA authorized AAMVA to use CDLIS program income/reserves to fund associated costs.